Required Licenses

 General Liability Insurance:

-- Minimum coverage of $1 million per occurrence.
+- Coverage details: Minimum coverage of $1 million per occurrence, protecting against claims of bodily injury and property damage.

 -